 Draugablíkk’s “NÍU: Blood of the Amali (Ásaland Metal Cut)” tracklist:

-Viking Song Trivia: Although shamanic throat-singing is said to have originated in the East, there are historical accounts from the Viking Age that points to a possible tradition of throat-singing in the West.
+Although throat-singing is said to have originated with male herders in the East, there are historical accounts from the Viking Age that points to a similar tradition of overtone singing in the West.
 One particular literary source, namely the writings of the Hispano-Arabic traveler Ibrahim ibn Yaqub, describes how he visited the Viking village of Hedeby (Heiðabýr in Old Norse) in Denmark (now Germany) around the year 965.
-Perhaps unsurprisingly, Ibrahim didn’t have anything positive to say on Viking singing, and claimed the inhabitants’ song was the most horrible he had ever heard, going so far as to describe their performance “like the baying of hounds, only worse.”
+Ibrahim didn’t have anything positive to say on the harsh-sounding performances he heard in Heiðabýr and claimed the inhabitants’ song was the most horrible he had ever experienced, going so far as to describe the performance “like the baying of hounds, only worse.”

 Draugablíkk is a musical, cultural, and historical project whose boreo-pagan folk sound blends traditional Scandinavian instruments and arrangements with Eastern influences such as ancient throat-singing and sky father shamanism.
 Notable members include mythologist, producer, and co-lyricist Vinithor “Amajarl” Amal, co-lyricist, composer, and lead-singer Valgam “Galdrabragi” Akatziri, and Sigrún “Seidrsunna” Spákona who provides vocals and various folk instrumentation.
 Visit draugablikk.com for more info.